FloppaDev/aoc2023/readme.md

 4. VX - Bash
 5. XX - Common Lisp

-And that'it, i didn't have the time for the rest :3👍
+And that's it, i didn't have the time for the rest :3👍